About this item

 Book Synopsis

-The life of prayer is neither efficient nor productive, but it is transformative.
 As a pastor in Manhattan, John Starke knows the bustle and busyness of our society.
-But he also knows that prayer is not just for spiritual giants-prayer is for each of us.
+But he also knows that prayer is not just for spiritual giants.
+Prayer, he writes, is for each of us--not because we are full of spiritual wisdom and maturity, but because we are empty.
 Here is an invitation to discover, via the church's ancient rhythms and with Starke's clear, practical guidance, the possibility of prayer.
+Here is a book about prayer that is really a book about the whole Christian life.

 Review Quotes